Do Your Homework Prior to an Interview

 - What Did You Do

-In a paragraph form, you want to provide a 13-week summary of your job.
-This should be 2-3 sentences/phrases long.
+In paragraph form, provide a 13-week summary of your job – this should be 2-3 sentences/phrases long.

-- What Did Your Do to Mark a Difference
+- What Did You Do to Make a Difference

-Need to showcase how you provided value to an organization that separates you from other potential candidates
+It’s important to showcase how you provided value to an organization that separates you from other potential candidates.

 - Everything Else